Fishing in Norway

-Fishing in Norway is a way to embrace the local lifestyle.
-Countless lakes and rivers and an extensive coastline mean outstanding opportunities to catch a big one.
+Fishing in Norway is an excellent way to embrace the local lifestyle.
+Countless lakes and rivers and an extensive coastline provide outstanding opportunities for a good catch.

-Norway offers a myriad of possibilities for fishing adventures, both for freshwater and deep-sea fishing.
-Inland, for example in Hemsedal and Gjøvik, you will find some of the finest spots for freshwater fishing, especially fly fishing.
-Thousands of lakes, rivers and streams are waiting to be explored for wild trout, salmon, grayling, pike, powan and arctic char, to name a few of the most common species.
+Norway offers a myriad of fishing adventures, both freshwater and deep sea.
+Inland, you will find some of the finest spots for freshwater fishing, especially fly fishing.
+Thousands of lakes, rivers and streams offer wild trout, salmon, grayling, pike, powan and arctic char, to name a few of the most common species.
 Just remember to buy a fishing card!

-Or you can head to the wild, rugged and largely unspoilt coastline for great chances to get your dream catch on the hook.
-Thanks to the cold and clear waters and a strong focus on sustainability, the Norwegian seas have abundant stocks of many fish and shellfish.
-The ocean is literally brimming with a variety of big ones like cod, haddock, plaice, pollack, redfish, ling, tusk, halibut, mackerel and saithe.
+Or you can head to the wild, rugged coastline.
+Thanks to their cold and clear waters and a strong focus on sustainability, Norwegian waters have an abundant stock of many fish and shellfish.
+The ocean is brimming with a variety of big fish, including cod, haddock, plaice, pollack, redfish, ling, tusk, halibut, mackerel and saithe.

 This explains why the sea has been the very basis of existence for the people of Norway.
 Even though fishing has developed into a large, modern industry, angling is still important to the Norwegian lifestyle.

 So if you want an authentic outdoors experience in Norway, plan a fishing holiday in a fiskevær, fishing village.
 Visit during the summer season and try your luck around the clock under the midnight sun, or brave the winter cold to take part in the famous skrei (migrating cod) fishing or ice fishing under the northern lights.
 Fish tend to get bigger in cold water, which is why a winter adventure may be exactly what you are looking for.